eliasdabbas/functionalytics/README.md

 # `functionalytics`: Effortless Analytics for Your Python Functions

 functionalytics helps you understand how your users interact with your application, without extra code or complex analytics tools.
-Just add a decorator to your functions, and instantly log every call, argument, and key attribute for later analysis.
+Just add a decorator to your functions, and log every call, argument, and key attribute for later analysis.

 ## Why use functionalytics?

 - Know your users: See which options, features, or inputs are most popular in your app.
-- No hassle: Add a single decorator—no need to rewrite your functions or add tracking code everywhere.
+- No hassle: Add a single decorator, no need to rewrite your functions or add tracking code everywhere.
 - Stay in control: Choose what gets logged, redact sensitive data, and summarize large inputs.
 - Analyze easily: Logs are structured for easy parsing and analysis.

+## The name

-- `functionalytics`: rhymes with "functionality"
+- `functionalytics`: Rhymes with "functionality"
 - Function analytics: Run analytics for your function calls in your apps
 - Functional: Use functional programming to implement this through a simple decorator